After Your Hearing

 • Prepare a Respondent’s Record with the reasons why you disagree and any supporting documents.

-• Send a copy of both of these documents to the Minister and to the IRB-RPD or the IRB-RAD by email, fax, or courier.
+• Send a copy of both of these documents to the Minister and to the IRB-RAD office in your region by email, fax, or courier.
+If you have a legal representative they can do this for you.

-• Give the IRB-RPD or the IRB-RAD written proof that you sent your documents to the Minister.
+• Give the IRB-RAD proof that you sent your documents to the Minister.

 Travel outside of Canada